oprysok/UmbracoAutomation/README.md

 - .NET Framework 4.5.1

 ### Installation
 The compiled solution can be packed into a NuGet package using Base.nuspec.
-Base.nuspec contains only neccessary dependent dlls.

 App.config must contain correct configuration including connection string and membership provider(s) settings.